roloum/store/README.md

  - Cart

 There is a 1-N relationship between Category and Item.

 There is a N-N relationship between Cart and Item.

+The Item row has a GSI with CategoryID, that allow us to load items by Category.
+That way we can use the ItemID in the Item row as PK, so we can validate that only existing items are added to shopping carts.

 ## Frontend component
 The frontend application is implemented using React.
 It requires npm to run.